flairysky/secretsobservatory/posts/poem_on_prime_ideals.md

 We end with a sneaky question:

-is the collection of all ideals a ring?
+Is the collection of all ideals a ring?